MaxNife/EverythingData/Peer Project/README.md

 The analysis covers analysis on a wide range of healthcare topics, including:
 - Patient demographics
 - Medical condition
-- Hospital performance metrics
+- Medication used per Medical condition
-- Disease prevalence and trends
+- Patient Distribution

 ## Methodology
-The analysis was conducted using SQL queries, utilizing its powerful querying capabilities to extract, manipulate, and analyze data.
+The analysis used SQL queries, utilizing its powerful querying capabilities to extract, manipulate, and analyze data.

 ## Co-Contributor
  Mike - https://github.com/MLM-47